Get involved

 Getting started with Shoestring

-Shoestring for Small/Medium Manufacturers
+Small/Medium Manufacturers

 - Host a selection and specification workshop to identify your company's top business needs, and choose a digital solution to implement first which plays both to your company's priorities and strengths.